Ariel Kallner: Political views

-Kallner was described as a "hard-right member of Netanyahu's own Likud party" by The Times of Israel owing to his championing of a controversial bill that would have hindered the ability of NGOs to receive foreign funding.
+Kallner has been described as a "hard-right member of Netanyahu's own Likud party" by The Times of Israel owing to his championing of a controversial bill that would have hindered the ability of NGOs to receive foreign funding.

 In the days following the October 7 attacks in the Gaza envelope, Kallner called for Israel to bring about a second Nakba.
 In a post on social media platform X, Kallner advocated for a "Nakba that will overshadow the Nakba of '48", calling for a "Nakba in Gaza and Nakba to anyone who dares to join."
+He publicly supported and joined the initiatives of Uri Tzafon, a far-right movement advocating the settlement of Southern Lebanon.

 Personal life

 Kallner is married with four children and lives in Haifa.